 \section{Related Work}

-This section presents the existing works related to the traffic speed prediction considered in this paper and highlight the differences between our method and the existing ones.
-In the past few decades, a large number of methods have been reported to address traffic prediction problems under different assumptions.
 Different taxonomies have been utilized to review the existing methods, i.e., parametric approach and nonparametric approach \cite{van2012short}; statistically based methods, machine learning methods, and hybrid methods \cite{alsolami2020hybrid}.
-In this paper, considering the fact that most of the recent works rely on deep learning based methods (including our work), we divided related works into two categories \cite{du2019deep}: \textit{traditional shallow prediction models} and \textit{deep learning based prediction models}.
+Since most of the recent works rely on deep learning-based methods (including our work), in this paper, we divided related works into two categories \cite{du2019deep}: \textit{traditional shallow prediction models} and \textit{deep learning-based prediction models}.